andyfase/DBRdashboard/README.md

 ## Setup

-Setup of DBR dashboard should take ~15 minutes.
+Setup of DBR dashboard should take ~15 minutes if detailed billing records are already enabled.

+**NOTE: DBR Dashboard can only be spun-up in us-east-1 or us-west-2 AWS regions as of now.**

 ### Step 1